 Vauxhall Astra hatchback - Reliability & safety

-Vauxhall’s customer satisfaction scores are improving
+Vauxhall’s customer satisfaction scores are lower than some rivals

 Vauxhall Astra reliability

 Standard safety equipment varies depending on the trim level you choose.
 Design includes lane-departure warning, autonomous emergency braking, speed sign recognition and hill-start assist.
-GS Line adds traffic sign recognition and a forward collision alert system that works at any speed (the system fitted to Design only works at low speeds).
+GS adds traffic sign recognition and a forward collision alert system that works at any speed (the system fitted to Design only works at low speeds).
 Top-spec Ultimate features lane-positioning and lane-change assist, plus blind-spot monitoring, intelligent speed adaptation - although this is coming in summer 2022 - and a 360-degree parking camera.